rpgp/rpgp/README.md

   where Sequoia also tries to be a replacement for the GPG command line tool

-- All crypto used in rPGP is implemented in pure Rust, whereas sequoia uses Nettle, which is implemented in C.
+- All crypto used in rPGP is implemented in pure Rust, whereas Sequoia by default uses Nettle, which is implemented in C.

 ## Minimum Supported Rust Version (MSRV)